Tahoe Buyer Disclosures 101

 Both Buyers and Sellers need help through the entire property sale/purchase process.
 If you are a second home Buyer, or Seller, call me and I can help prepare you for a successful transaction.

-Need more help in trying to figure out your North Lake Tahoe-Truckee home/condo buying options?
+Need more help in trying to figure out your North Lake Tahoe-Truckee home/condo buying, or selling options?

 Laura A. Allen | 530.414.1260 | Laura@TahoeLaura.com